FRRouting/frr/doc/user/pim.rst

    When processing packets from a neighbor process the number of packets incoming at one time before moving on to the next task.
 The default value is 3 packets.
-This command is only useful at scale when you can possibly have a large number of pim control packets flowing.
-This command is vrf aware, to configure for a vrf, specify the vrf in the router pim block.
+This command is only useful at scale when you can possibly have a large number of PIM control packets flowing.
+This command is VRF-aware.

 .. clicmd:: register-suppress-time (1-65535)
    :daemon: pim

-   Modify the time that pim will register suppress a FHR will send register notifications to the kernel.
-This command is vrf aware, to configure for a vrf, specify the vrf in the router pim block.
+   Modify the time that a FHR will suppress sending register messages to the RP.
+This command is VRF-aware.

 .. clicmd:: send-v6-secondary

-   When sending pim hello packets tell pim to send any v6 secondary addresses on the interface.
-This information is used to allow pim to use v6 nexthops in it's decision for RPF lookup.
-This command is vrf aware, to configure for a vrf, specify the vrf in the router pim block.
+   When sending PIM hello packets tell PIM to send any v6 secondary addresses on the interface.
+This information is used to allow PIM to use v6 nexthops in it's decision for RPF lookup.
+This command is VRF-aware.

 .. clicmd:: ssm prefix-list WORD
    :daemon: pim

-   Specify a range of group addresses via a prefix-list that forces pim to never do SM over.
-This command is vrf aware, to configure for a vrf, specify the vrf in the router pim block.
+   Specify a range of group addresses via a prefix-list that forces PIM to never do SM over.
+This command is VRF-aware.

 .. clicmd:: join-filter route-map RMAP_NAME